Knowledge Base

 There is a CSS file that can be used for default styling.
 It can be found within the SearchStax UI Source.
 The CSS file is linked to in the <header> there is also a <style> tag in the header of the source code.
 It is recommended to remove this and reference it from the Terminalfour Media Library.

-How to remove <style> from your template
+How to remove the style tag from your template

 1. Go to your SERP content layout.